-I was almost ready to go looking for a new pair of tennis shoes before I tried these easy cleaning tips.
+I was almost ready to go looking for a new pair of tennis shoes before I tried these easy cleaning tips for washing tennis shoes.
 I am glad I waited.
 It's even better to have your favorite tennis shoes looking like new again.

 Copyright 2012, Creative Homemaking, LLC.
 This article may not be reprinted.